 Continued personal medical exclusions

 This option is available if you wish to switch from your current insurer and retain cover for your pre-existing medical conditions.
 This is dependent on your recent medical history and is subject to the terms and conditions of your new policy.

 For more information, read our Underwriting and Chronic Conditions leaflet.

 Which method is right for me?

-I'm switching from an employer's group scheme - if you have health insurance through a company scheme and are about to retire, you may still be able to receive cover for pre-existing conditions.
+- I'm switching from an employer's group scheme - if you have health insurance through a company scheme and are about to leave the company, you may still be able to receive cover for pre-existing conditions.
 If you choose 'Continued personal medical exclusions' your policy will be subject to an additional premium and a compulsory £250 excess.
 Otherwise simply choose 'Full medical history underwriting' or the 'Moratorium method'.